 Each student requesting academic adjustments/accommodations and support services through the Office of Disability Support Services (DSS) is required to submit documentation to verify eligibility under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), and DSS policies.

-As defined by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA), an individual with a disability is a person who has a physical or mental impairment which substantially limits a major life activity, including learning.
-Academic accommodations are implemented to provide equal access to college programs and services.
+As defined by Section 504 of the Rehabilitation Act of 1973 and the ADA, an individual with a disability is a person who has a physical or mental impairment that substantially limits a major life activity, including learning.
+Academic adjustments/accommodations are implemented to provide equal access to college programs and services.